ryanrthomas/SlapGame/README2.md

   items:[]
 ```

-2. Keep in mind that the \[items] object that is global, is completly different than the \[items] array on the target.
+2. Keep in mind that the \[items] object that is global, is completely different than the \[items] array on the target.
 3. Now write a function (something like giveFire()) that will push an item from the global items object into the items array on the target.

 ### Step 5 - REDUCE THE DAMAGE!... almost